ncl-icb-analytics/dbt-OLIDS/README.md

 # NCL Analytics DBT Project - OLIDS

+## ⚠️ Project Migration Notice

+**This project now provides only the base and stable data layers for OLIDS.**

+All marts, staging, intermediate models, and analytical logic have been migrated to [dbt-ncl-analytics](https://github.com/ncl-icb-analytics/dbt-ncl-analytics).

+**What remains in this project:**
+- Base layer: Filtered views of OLIDS source tables (NCL practices only, sensitive patients excluded)
+- Stable layer: Incrementally updated tables providing a stable interface for downstream analytics

+**For analytical models, disease registers, and quality measures**, please see [dbt-ncl-analytics](https://github.com/ncl-icb-analytics/dbt-ncl-analytics).

 ## What This Is

 **dbt** (data build tool) is a modern data transformation tool that lets you write SQL models and automatically handles dependencies, testing, and documentation.
-Think of it as a tool to help bring software engineering best practices to SQL analysts.

-This project uses dbt to transform healthcare data in Snowflake, creating analytics-ready datasets for analysis, designed to run on the One London Integrated Data set.
+This project provides the foundational data layer for the One London Integrated Data Set (OLIDS), transforming raw healthcare data into a clean, consistent base for analytics.

-**Data models included:**
-- Disease registers (diabetes, hypertension, heart failure, etc.)
-- Quality measures and clinical indicators
-- Patient demographics and status tracking
-- Medication and prescription analytics
-- Data quality monitoring and validation

 ## One London Integrated Data Set (OLIDS)